cmuteam-medcmu/awscli-data/readme.txt

    Default output format [None]:json

 ## AWS check connection
-   aws s3 ls s3://impdh-coe68/
+   aws s3 ls s3://your_bucket/

 ## AWS create folder key
-   aws s3api put-object --bucket your_bucket --key tissue/wgs
+   aws s3api put-object --bucket your_bucket --key SAMPLE/SEQUENCING

 ## AWS copy a file from your directory to bucket
-   aws s3 cp file.txt s3://your_bucket/path/to/file.txt
+   aws s3 cp your_file.txt s3://your_bucket/path/to/your_file.txt

 ## AWS download a file to your directory
-   aws s3 cp s3://your_bucket/path/to/file.txt .
+   aws s3 cp s3://your_bucket/path/to/your_file.txt .

 ## AWS copy multiple files in subfolder
    aws s3 cp "path/to/your/directory" s3://your_bucket --recursive

 ## AWS delete a file
-   aws s3 rm s3://your_bucket/path/to/file.txt
+   aws s3 rm s3://your_bucket/path/to/your_file.txt